Humboldt-WI/blog/content/research/information_systems_1920/group2_SurvivalAnalysis.md

 Consequently, more important properties of the CoxPH can be derived:

-* The times when individuals may experience the event of interest are independent from each other
+* The times when individuals may experience the event of interest are independent from each other.
-* Hazard curves of any individuals do not cross with each other
+* Hazard curves of any individuals do not cross with each other.
 * There is a multiplicative linear effect of the estimated covariates on the hazard function.

 ---

 However, for the given dataset this proportinality property does not hold due to a violation of some covariates.
-Some additional methods can overcome this violation.
+Some additional methods can overcome this violation:

 * The first is binning these variables into smaller intervals and stratifying on them.
 We keep in the model the covariates which do not obey the proportional assumption.
-The problem that can arise in this case is an information loss (since different values are now binned together)
+The problem that can arise in this case is an information loss (since different values are now binned together).
-* We can expand the time-varying data and apply a special type of Cox regression with continuous variables
+* We can expand the time-varying data and apply a special type of Cox regression with continuous variables.
-* Random survival forests
+* Random survival forests.
 * Extension with neural networks.

 ---